cyverse/irods-adm/coding-standards-bash.md

 ### Function Comments

 Any function that is part of a library or whose purpose isn't obvious should have a leading comment describing it.
-A function comment should describe its function's interface and behavior, not its implementation.
+A function comment should describe its interface and behavior, not its implementation.
 It should include the following.

 * any global or exported variables read or modified
+* usage of stdin
-* usage of stdin and stdout
+* usage of stdout for something other than informational messages
-* usage of stderr if it is used for something other than warning and error messages
+* usage of stderr for something other than informational, warning, and error messages
 * any special return statuses other than zero for success and non-zero for failure

 ```bash